Volume 15, Issue 1, 2002

 - If you have more than one Web browser, use them all to view your end results.
 You can't guarantee that the site will look just the same in each, but you can ensure that it is readable in each.

 - There are many tools for checking the quality of your work.
 A link checker such as the freeware program Xenu's Link Sleuth (http://home.snafu.de/tilman/xenulink.html) will weed out broken links.
-A validator such as http://validator.w3.org/ will point out incorrect HTML or CSS.
+A validator such as http://validator.w3.org/ will point out incorrect code.
 Bobby (http://www.cast.org/bobby/) will give advice on how to make your site accessible to disabled users.